elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 ![ALT: all of my three displays are black but my left monitor shows the clipped UI](/images/linux/linux-mint-clipped-login-ui.webp)

 I can still login by simply typing my password and pressing enter but this is such a subpar experience.
 Windows 11 has its issues but it is never a simple issue.
 The worst Windows 11 does is run the anti-virus on a folder I did not exempt.

+### Slow Internet Speeds Requiring Two Restarts to Fix

+I once noticed the internet speed was randomly really bad.
+It should be 700mbps+, even on wifi.
+I restarted my laptop and nothing changed.

+### Horrible Gaming Performance

+One day, my friend was over and I put on Stray, a Platinum game on protondb.
+The performance was akin to thermal throttling.
+I already had a laptop cooler, albeit on the lowest fan speed.
+Turns out that was a waste of money since thermal throttling kicked in earlier on Linux Mint.
+But it doesn't end there.
+Even after I figured out it was Linux-specific thermal throttling, I ran the game with a higher laptop cooler fan and it would still stutter and have a slight but noticeable performance hit.
+This is a game that my laptop can run at 4k resolution max settings on my TV.

+This was the final nail in the coffin to nuke my Mint install.
+All I wanted was a gaming console via a gaming laptop.
+HTPC so to speak.
+Why is a distro embarrassing in front of others?

 ## Manjaro KDE Specific Issues